DaWane Wanek, DTM

 What experience and key strengths would you bring to the Board of Directors?

 I bring a spirit of innovation.
 I know we can do better.
 I believe that the Board needs to take our members to a better place with better outcomes for our members.
 Beyond my Sales & Marketing leadership experience, I'm also a technologist.
-As a current IPDD, I also bring a fresh understanding of what our members are currently experiencing.
+With my recent District service, I also bring a fresh understanding of what our members are currently experiencing.

 Why do you want to serve as an International Officer/Director?

-I want to leverage my professional experience to help shape the future of our organization.
+I have had a passion to serve Toastmasters from Day 1 as a member.
+I want to leverage my professional and other non-profit service experience to help shape the future of our organization.

 What volunteer experience do you have outside of Toastmasters?

-I’ve served in various roles with organizations to broaden their reach into multiple communities.
-At McAfee, I realized that every year we held our annual customer and partner event in Las Vegas, parachuting thousands of folks in for the event.
-I garnered executive approval to create “McAfee Cares” with a goal of leaving a positive footprint after each event.
-The outcome was that we raised over $40,000 for various local charities.
+I've served in various roles with organizations to broaden their reach into multiple communities.
+At McAfee, I realized that every year we held our annual customer and partner event in Lad Vegas, parachuting in thousands of folks for the event.
+I garnered executive approval to create "McAfee Cares" with the goal of leaving a positive footprint after each event.
+The outcome was tat we raised over $40,000 for various local charities.

 Have you worked with other Boards of Directors outside of Toastmasters?
 If so, describe your experience.